-I don't like taking liquids because they're heavy, they break, spill and explode at high altitudes, and they're a huge pain in the butt at airports.
+I don't like extra toiletries or liquids because they're heavy, they break, spill and explode at high altitudes, and they're a huge pain in the butt at airports.

-Just like renting a hotel room or a car, you can also rent most anything else you want - like camping gear, tents, bicycles, scooters, diving gear, surfboards, stand-up paddleboards, kayaks, boats and more.
-Skip the burden of ownership and stay light!
+Just like renting a hotel room or renting a car, you can also rent most anything else you want - like camping gear, tents, bicycles, scooters, diving gear, surfboards, stand-up paddle boards, kayaks, boats and much more.